PC gamers who need a fluid and futureproof VR-ready computer will appreciate the versatility and impressive specs of the Alienware Aurora R10.

 Its sci-fi aesthetic is not for everyone.

 Powerful performance.
-Easily play modern games at highest visual settings.
+Easily play modern games at the highest visual settings.
 Easy to upgrade as needed.
 Optimized for multitasking.
 Variety of ports.
 Slick RGB lighting.

 Runs fairly warm.